Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Negotiations under way in Fresenius

-Following the decision of the general meeting to change the medicine enterprise into a European public limited company (SE) on 4th December 2006, the negotiation of a Europe-wide participation agreement with the workers' side began, in the middle of January 2007.
-Central management would not only like to simplify the structures, relating to civil law with the transformation but also prevent an expansion of the supervisory board to 20 members.
-This is specified legally binding for a German public limited company.
-It is subject to negotiation in the case of European public limited companies.
-The following documents are only available in German:
+Following the decision of the general meeting to change the medicine enterprise into a European company (SE) on 4th December 2006, the negotiation of a Europe-wide participation agreement with the workers' side began on 16th January 2007.
+Central management would not only like to simplify the corporate legal structures with the transformation but also prevent an expansion of the supervisory board to 20 members.
+This would be legally binding for a German public limited company, however it is subject to negotiation in the case of European companies.

 BASF also wants to become an SE

-On 27th February 2007 the world market leader in the chemical industry announced that it was to assume the legal form of the European public limited company (SE).
+On 27th February 2007 the world market leader in the chemical industry announced that it was to assume the legal form of the European company (SE).
 The official decision will be made at the general meeting on 26th April 2007.
-The workers' side will then elect 29 members to a Special Negotiation Body (SNB) which will negotiate a participation agreement with central management within six months.
-The workers' side wants to assign the precision work to a small negotiation commission.
+The workers' side will then elect 29 members to a special negotiation body (SNB) which will negotiate an agreement on participation with central management within six months.
+The workers' side wants to assign the precision work in detail to a small negotiation commission.

 The employers' side would obviously like to achieve a reduction of the supervisory board from 20 to 12 members.
-This question played a role also during the negotiations in the insurance group Allianz (see report in EWC News 3/2006) as well as in Fresenius.
-The European works council, which has been in existence since 1995 (official name: BASF Euro Dialogue), is soon to be replaced by a Europe-wide SE works council which fulfils the unions' wish for much more extensive trade union rights.
+This question played a role also during the negotiations in the insurance group Allianz as well as in Fresenius.
+The European works council, which has been in existence since 1995 (official name: BASF Euro Dialogue), is soon to be replaced by a Europe-wide SE works council which fulfils the trade unions' wish for much more extensive rights.
 The BASF dialogue forum was a pioneer of the early phase of European works councils but is in many ways no longer up-to-date: It can for example only meet once a year.

 Conrad Electronic registers as SE

-As only recently publicised the German retailer, Conrad Electronic, has been signed up as a European public limited company (SE) since 18th August 2006.
-The 2,300 workers aren't represented on the supervisory board, though their interests are looked after by the economics committee of the German group's works council.
+The German retailer, Conrad Electronic, has been signed up as a European company (SE) since 18th August 2006.
+Though the 2,300 workers don't send any representative to the supervisory board, their interests are looked after by the finance committee of the German group works council.

 Elcoteq intends to transfer its headquarters to Luxembourg

-The electronics company Elcoteq, based in Finland, was one of the first enterprises Europe-wide to adopt the legal form of an SE on 1st October 2005 (see report in EWC News 1/2006).
-The central management of the group has now announced the transfer of its corporate centre to Luxembourg on 1st January 2008 in order to improve its globalisation strategy and to be able to make progress better and more competitively.
-This will most likely not have any effects on the participation agreement.
+The electronics company Elcoteq, based in Finland, was one of the first enterprises Europe-wide to adopt the legal form of an SE on 1st October 2005.
+The central management has now announced the transfer of its head office to Luxembourg on 1st January 2008 in order to improve its globalisation strategy and to increase competitiveness.
+This will not have effects on the participation agreement.

 7. European Works Councils in the service sector